mangpo/greenthumb/documentations/add-more-instructions.md

 ##### Testing the Superoptimizer

 Test if the symbolic, stochastic, and enumerative superoptimizers can synthesize the new instruction by using `test-search.rkt`.
-Set `code` to a program with only the new instruction and another dummy instruction (such as add 0) to create an obviously inefficient program.
+Set `code` definition to a program with only the new instruction and another dummy instruction (such as add 0) to create an obviously inefficient program.
+Add or remove `?` in `sketch` definition to define how many instructions an output program may contain; one `?` represents one instructions.

 Run each of the symbolic, stochastic, and enumerative search at a time.
-For the stochastic search, make sure to provide the correct live-in information when testing.
-When the stochastic and enumerative search find a better program, they should print 'FOUND!!!' followed by the program.
-The symbolic and enumerative search should return with an optimized program quickly (for program with one instruction).
-For the stochastic search, we might have to wait a little longer.
-If we don't see it printing 'FOUND!!!' within a minute, something may be wrong.
+- For the stochastic search, make sure to provide the correct live-in information when testing.
+- When the stochastic and enumerative search find a better program, they should print `FOUND!!!` followed by the program.
+- The symbolic and enumerative search should return with an optimized program quickly (for program with one instruction).
+- For the stochastic search, we might have to wait a little longer.
+If we don't see it printing `FOUND!!!` within a minute, something may be wrong.

 To test that the backward search of the enumerative search works properly, run the enumerative search again but on a larger program (four instructions) that can be optimized to three instructions.
 This is because the enumerative search only performs the backward search when it tries to synthesize programs with three instructions or more.
-Make sure to add `?` in `sketch` definition if an output program contains more instructions; `?` represents one instructions.
+Make sure to add `?` in `sketch` definition if an output program contains more instructions.